- Assessing Your Needs

 Ducts are the conduit that circulate conditioned air from your HVAC equipment to the living spaces in your home.
-They consist of supply ducts that deliver air and return ducts that pull the air back to the HVAC equipment.
+They consist of supply ducts that deliver air and return ducts that pull the air back through HVAC equipment to be reheated or recooled.
 They are typically located in unconditioned attics and crawlspaces.
 The primary issue with ductwork is excessive air leakage in unconditioned spaces.
-The EPA’s EnergyStar website says “In a typical house…about 20 to 30 percent of the air that moves through the duct system is lost due to leaks, holes, and poorly connected ducts.”
-That translates to at least 20 to 30 percent extra cost to heat and cool a house.
+According to ENERGY STAR, “In a typical house…about 20 to 30 percent of the air that moves through the duct system is lost due to leaks, holes, and poorly connected ducts,” which translates to at least 20 to 30 percent extra cost to heat and cool a house!

-Completely new duct systems must be tested with a piece of equipment called a Duct Blaster to ensure the system is properly sealed.
+Completely new duct systems must be tested with a Duct Blaster to ensure the system is properly sealed.
 Although new systems are required to be well sealed, most regular HVAC maintenance does not address the importance for sealing the ductwork.
 Futhermore, even with newer systems we often find ductwork that is haphazardly sealed with little attention to detail.

 Besides wasting conditioned air, leaky and unbalanced ductwork contributes to pressure imbalances in the home which can exacerbate other issues and contribute to poor indoor air quality.
 Every duct system is unique and requires careful consideration to determine what is the best method to make improvements and reduce condensation, air quality problems, and pressure imbalances.

 Ductwork has many connections that need to be sealed to be air tight.
 Duct tape does NOT work because it becomes brittle over time and does not stick well initially to dusty ductwork.
 The best product to use to seal duct work is duct mastic that is painted on thick with a brush.
 Metal foil tape and mesh tape can be used to cover larger gaps and holes prior to applying mastic.

 Sealing return ductwork is critical to improving the indoor air quality in the home.
-Return ductwork is very often found to be leaky and allowing air to be pulled into the system from attics and crawlspaces without being filtered.
+Return ductwork is very often found to be leaky, allowing dirty, moist air to be pulled into the system from attics and crawlspaces without being filtered.
 Panned returns which use joists in attics or crawlspaces are especially leaky.